IvanovIurii/HSE-Seminar/prolog/README.md

 # Prolog Program

-Disclaimer: this README is only about parser, ad not about how to program in prolog.
+Disclaimer: this README is only about parser, and not about how to program in prolog.

 ## Input File Parser